Decentralized LTL Enforcement: Temporal Enforcement Encoding

 We define function \encode\ which transforms an \LTL\ formula into a set of pairs (\textit{present}, \textit{future}).
 We assume that the input formula has already been rewritten by the expansion function and then transformed into its TDNF.
 We know from Property \ref{propDNF} that any temporal operators is below a $\Next$.
-Therefore, we do not need to define the following function for temporal operators as there cannot be any in present obligations.
+Therefore, we do not need to define the following function for temporal operators as there cannot be any in present obligations. \begin{definition}[Temporal obligation pair] Let $\varphi, \varphi_1, \varphi_2 \in \LTLm$.
+Function $\encode: \LTLm \rightarrow 2^{\LTLp \times \LTLf}$ is defined as follows: